bkoscielniak/gp_nvm/README.md

 ## 5. Data Integrity and Corruption Handling
 In real-world embedded systems, non-volatile memory can sometimes become corrupted due to power failures or memory wear.
 While this implementation doesn't simulate such failures, it does include basic mechanisms for verifying the integrity of stored data.
 For instance, when retrieving data, the module checks that the correct attribute ID and length are found before returning the value.

+The module detects data corruption using a checksum mechanism.
+A simple XOR-based checksum is computed on the data when storing it.
+The checksum is re-calculated when data is retrieved.
+If the checksums do not match, the system reports corruption.

 ## 6. Extensibility
 The module has been designed with extensibility in mind: